bs2kbs2k/smlinux/README.md

 * [<strong>How do I tell smlinux to download sm64 repositories to a folder other than home?</strong>](#how-do-i-tell-smlinux-to-download-sm64-repositories-to-a-folder-other-than-home)

 ## **What repository should I use?**
 If you want to build for PC, the official repo from the team who decompiled the rom, sm64-port, offers the cleanest code and duplication of N64, with currently very few add-ons available.
 The unofficial forks, sm64ex and sm64nx, include enhancements and support for many add-ons (which are optional on sm64ex).  sm64ex offers the most flexibility, but you are encouraged to build more than one and try for yourself.
 Further forks from there offer other changes, such as render96ex with added Luigi Keys, or sm64-coop for a 2 player network mode.

-If you want to build for **Android** then use sm64-port-android-base
+Seperate repositories are used for Android and DOS builds.

 ## **What branch should I use?**

 If you chose one of the presets, your branch is defined automatically.
-For the sm6ex preset the nightly branch is used; if you want the master branch instead use PRESET=sm64pc.
+For `PRESET=sm6ex` the nightly branch is automatically used; if you would like the master branch instead use `PRESET=sm64pc`.
 If sm64ex nightly works for you, I'd reccommend it as it is the most updated, but if a recent change causes build failure or other problems, use the more stable master.

 ## **When to use RENDER_API=GL_LEGACY?**
 *only applies to sm64pc/sm64ex based forks*